 Although dental care continues to improve dramatically, tooth loss is still prevalent.
 Worse, many of those suffering tooth loss believe that the only safe and reliable treatment option is dentures.
 That’s because despite being one of the most reliable cosmetic dentistry procedures, dental implants are misunderstood.

-Dental implants are comprised of two main components, the titanium root inserted into the jaw which interfaces with bone, and the crown which attaches to the root.
-Although success rates vary, in general the success rate of dental implants is 98%.
+Dental implants consist of two main components, the titanium root inserted into the jaw which interfaces with bone, and the crown which attaches to the root.

 If you’ve been suffering with tooth loss and are considering dental implants, here are three common misunderstandings we’d like to clear up.